-Based on the CAA Standards 2019: Applications are initially screened by the Head of Enrolments and Records for completeness of requested information, adequacy of the applicant's course work, and grades.
-Other committee members then review each screened application with regard to the applicant's personal
+Based on the CAA Standards 2019, applications are initially screened by the Head of Enrolments and Records for completeness of requested information, adequacy of the applicant's course work, and grades.
+Other admission committee member then review each screened application about the applicant's characteristics and qualifications.